Exercises after hip replacement

 Start Early for Your Best Hip Replacement Recovery

 Don’t delay getting started.
-If you are stiff and sore, do the glute squeezes and modify the clam shell.
+If you are stiff and sore, do the glute squeezes and modify the clamshell.
 Work the other exercises in as you feel better.
-Also, don’t underestimate the power of getting outside and doing a short purposeful walk every day.
+Also, don’t underestimate the power of getting outside and doing a short purposeful walk each day.
 Keep moving but don’t overdo it.

-Working with your physical therapist early will save you time and aggravation down the road.
+Working with your physical therapist early will save you time and aggravation.
 If you need help getting started call our office and schedule an initial evaluation with your physical therapist.